 In the logistics business, we provide customers with services including international cargo transportation services (marine/air) and logistics services (land transportation and warehousing) based on carriage contract, etc., in which performance obligations are deemed to be fulfilled over a certain period of time.
 In the international cargo transportation services (marine/air), revenue is recognized by reasonably estimating progress in the fulfillment of performance obligations based on the number of days, etc. in the period of transportation by sea or air.
+In the case of logistics services (land transportation and warehousing), revenue is recognized by reasonably estimating progress in the fulfillment of performance obligations based on the number of days, etc. in the period of transportation by sea or air.
+In the case of logistics services (land transportation and warehousing), revenue is recognized by reasonably estimating progress in the fulfillment of performance obligations based on the number of days, etc. in the period of transportation by sea or air.
 In the case of logistics services (land transportation and warehousing), revenue is recognized by reasonably estimating progress in the fulfillment of performance obligations based on the number of days, etc. in the period of transportation or warehousing and other services.

-(4) Other revenues (real estate business and other business services)
+(4) Other revenues (other business)

-In other business services, we provide customers with services including mainly marine fueling service and fuel sale, in which performance obligations are deemed to be fulfilled at the time of delivery, when customers obtain control over the fueling service and sale of marine fuel, etc., hence revenue is recognized at this point in time.
+In other business, we provide customers with services including mainly marine fueling service and fuel sale, in which performance obligations are deemed to be fulfilled at the time of delivery, when customers obtain control over the fueling service and sale of marine fuel, etc., hence revenue is recognized at this point in time.

-The real estate business primarily comprises property leasing business where revenues derive mainly from property leasing transactions, thus outside the scope of the Accounting Standard for Revenue Recognition, etc. Revenues are hence recognized in accordance with the Accounting Standard for Lease Transactions, etc.
+We also engage in property leasing business, etc., where revenues derive mainly from property leasing transactions, thus outside the scope of the Accounting Standard for Revenue Recognition, etc. Revenues are hence recognized in accordance with the Accounting Standard for Lease Transactions, etc.